-SAMPLE CHAPTER 7 CASE AND ILLUSTRATIVE FORMS 1, 2 AND 3
+INSTRUCTIONS FOR UNIFORM TRANSACTION CODES SAMPLE CHAPTER 7 CASE AND ILLUSTRATIVE FORMS 1, 2 AND 3

-Sam Martin, dba Martin Cards, filed bankruptcy on November 20, 1996, in a non-community property state and Jenny Ward ("Ward") was appointed the chapter 7 trustee.
-Ward's semiannual reporting period ends June 30, 1997.
-Ward submitted the attached Forms 1 and 2 showing the activity in the case from November 20, 1996, through June 30, 1997.
-This is the second reporting period for this case.
+Sam Martin, dba Martin Cards ("Debtor"), filed bankruptcy on November 20, 2002, in a noncommunity property state and Jenny Ward ("Ward") was appointed the chapter 7 trustee.
+Ward's interim report is filed annually as of June 30, 2003.
+Ward submitted the attached Forms 1 and 2 showing the activity in the case from November 20, 2002, through June 30, 2003.

-Ward obtained the following information regarding the Debtor's assets from an analysis of the petition, schedules and statement of financial affairs, the Debtor's testimony at the § 341(a) meeting, and information received from creditors and other parties-in-interest.
+Ward obtained the following information regarding Debtor's assets from an analysis of: (1) the petition, schedules and statement of financial affairs filed by Debtor; (2) Debtor's testimony at the § 341(a) meeting held on December 20, 2002, and (3) the information received from creditors and other parties-in-interest.
+Debtor has not amended the schedules and statements originally filed on November 20, 2002.

-Checking Account (Asset #1) - Debtor listed a checking account balance of \$500 in Schedule B. Cash is not exempt in the state in which the Debtor filed bankruptcy.
-Ward recovers the \$500 on December 10, 1996.
-Ward then promptly obtains a federal tax identification number, opens an estate checking account, and deposits the \$500 into the account.
+Checking Account (Asset #1) - Debtor listed a checking account balance of \$500 in Schedule B. Cash is not exempt in the state in which Debtor filed bankruptcy.
+Ward recovers the \$500 on December 10, 2002.
+Ward then promptly obtains a federal tax identification number, opens an estate money market account, and deposits the \$500 into the account.
+Ward records this initial deposit on Form 2 using Uniform Transaction Code (UTC) 1129-000, Liquidation of Other Schedule B Property.

-123 Ocean View - Rental Property (Asset #2) and Ocean View Rent Receivable (Asset #8) -

-Debtor listed a rental house located at 123 Ocean View in Schedule A valued at \$100,000 encumbered by a valid and perfected lien securing a debt of \$30,000.
-At the time the petition was filed on November 20, 1996, the Debtor had not yet received the November rent in the amount of \$500 from the tenant, Steve James.
-The Debtor listed the \$500 as rent receivable in Schedule B.
+123 Ocean View - Rental Property (Asset #2) and Ocean View Rent Receivable (Asset #8) - Debtor listed a rental house located at 123 Ocean View in Schedule A valued at \$100,000 encumbered by a valid and perfected lien securing a debt of \$30,000.
+At the time the petition was filed on November 20, 2002, the Debtor had not yet received the November rent in the amount of \$500 from the tenant, Steve James.
+The Debtor listed \$500 as rent receivable in Schedule B.